alexisbaxman/demo_bids-manager_documentation/book/converter.md

 ## Filter

+### General View
 <img src="../static/converter/4_filter.png" alt="general-gui" width="400px" align="center">

-The filter window is also subdivided in several sections.

-* General view: It shows some of the patterns found in all subjects, such as types of images.
+General view: It shows some of the patterns found in all subjects, such as types of images.
 This usually means that a run ended undexpectedly.
 This will be included in the final BIDS version as run-1 and run-2.
 For example, types of images:
   *  T1 and T2: anatomical
   *  dw: difusion
   *  fmap: field maps